Updates

 CAMINO FINISTERRE

-The only camino to depart from Santiago is once again features in a full guide in its own right.
+The only camino to depart from Santiago continues to be available as a full guide.
 Featuring options to walk the route from Santiago to Finisterre, to continue on to Muxía and to walk the route as a circuit to and from Santiago, a distance qualifying the pilgrim for a compostella.
-2022/3 edition now available.
+2022/3 edition continues to be available with an updated 2024 edition expected summer 2024.

 CAMINO SANABRÉS & CAMINO DE INVIERNO